SoftDev2425/DB_Assignment_02/readme.md

 Create or run a mongo database instance.
 The following is a quick example:

 - Launch Docker Desktop
-- Create a `mongo.yaml` file locally with the following content
+- Create a `mongo.yaml` file locally with the following content:

 ```
 version: "3.1"